Kuiil7/Weather-Dashboard/README.md

-This is a weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities.
+This is a weather dashboard application with search functionality to find current weather conditions and the future weather outlook for multiple cities including a search history.

 # AJAX to hook into the API to retrieve data in JSON format and display the following under current weather conditions: